geomio/jsproject/readme.md

 ## Description

-  Here is a html quiz page with a bootstrap and js functions to make a branching quiz that will help the user decide what programing language is suited for them. the home page has a link button to the quiz..although the links to the perspective programing are located below.. on the quiz users wil be able to in a form enter a name and answer a few questions.
+  Here is a html quiz page with a bootstrap and js functions to make a branching quiz that will help the user decide what programing language is suited for them.

+  The home page has a link button to the quiz..although the links to the perspective programing are located below.

+  On the quiz users wil be able to in a form enter a name and answer a few questions.
 Upon completion user will be presented with their name and a button to their program language page.

 # Setup/Installation Requirements

-0. tested for windows!
+0. Tested for windows!
-1. have internet connection
+1. Have internet connection
-2. have browser such as google
+2. Have browser such as google
-3. open terminal of choice
+3. Open terminal of choice
-4. navigate to directory via terminal where you want install
+4. Navigate to directory via terminal where you want install
-5. in terminal type: git clone https://github.com/geomio/jsproject.git
+5. In terminal type: git clone https://github.com/geomio/jsproject.git
-6. open index.html page via internet browser
+6. Open index.html page via internet browser
-7. press quiz button
+7. Press quiz button
-8. enter name and answer question
+8. Enter name and answer question
-9. enjoy results
+9. Enjoy results
-10. press home button to return home
+10. Press home button to return home

 # Known Bugs

-only tested in windows.
+Only tested in windows.
-view on small devices may be weird.
+View on small devices may be weird.

 # Support and contact details